danimal1802/ESP32-S3-sharing-data-between-tasks-with-queue/README.md

 Improvements needed:

-(a) separate each of the tasks code into both a <file.h> and a <file.cpp> for best practice (b) modify the queue to permit humidity values to be exchanged instead of only temperature (c) adjust the LCD display to clear & update only the sections of the display that need to be updated when there is a change in temperature (or other, etc)
+(a) separate each of the tasks code into both a <file.h> and a <file.cpp> for best practice (b) --modify the queue to permit also humidity values to be exchanged instead of only temperature-- (c) --adjust the LCD display to clear & update only the sections of the display that need to be updated when there is a change in temperature (or other, etc)--
 (d) determine if both the <Arduino.h> and the <FreeRTOS.h files> are required or one or the other is sufficient - this is difficult to understand based on other examples on the web
 (e) (include motor controls) or other rotary switch inputs (f) measure / determine memory use and allocated mempry for each task.
 Currently values are guesstimated